faizamaqsood782-ship-it/Explainable-Methods/README.md

 # CRISPRedict: Prediction and Explainability on Knockout Dataset

-This repository contains a reproducible pipeline for predicting CRISPR-Cas9 cleavage efficiency and interpreting model predictions using **CRISPRedict** on the **Knockout dataset**.
+This repository contains a reproducible pipeline for predicting CRISPR-Cas9 cleavage efficiency and interpreting model predictions using CRISPRedict, CRISPRAidit, DeepHF and CRISPROn on the **Knockout dataset** and **Hanna dataset**.
 The workflow includes feature extraction, model prediction, and SHAP-based explainability using a trained statsmodels regressor.

 ---